No one likes a tent full of water. Here are some really simple ways to quickly stop the problem, and it won't cost a lot either.

 On polyester tents, any stitching threads should have sealed immediately.

-If you have a polycotton tent, depending on how narrow the weave in the fabric is, you may have noticed some water on the inside of the fabric.
-Your tent will need to go through a number of wetting and drying cycles to expand and fill the weave.
+If you have a polycotton tent, depending on how narrow the weave is, you may have noticed some water inside the fabric.
+Your tent must undergo several wetting and drying cycles to expand and fill the weave.

 But it’s none of those!
 My tent still leaks!!!